micheledinelli/.animalHouse/README.md

 `cd src/backend`

-and type again
+and again

 `npm install`

 Now you can run the server using

-`node .\server.js`
+`node .\server.js` or `npm start`

-Once the server is running just go back to the root directory of the project
+Once the server is running just go back to the root directory of the project and start the react app with

-`cd..`

-and start the react app with

 `npm start`